-Another method used to analyze proliferation is to measure the amount of nuclear proteins, including Ki67 (not detected in resting cells) and proliferating cell nuclear antigen (PCNA), which are present in high concentrations during the M, G2, and S phases of mitosis.
-Here immunofluorescence, immunohistochemistry, or western blotting are used, but these data-sets are difficult to quantify and only reveal cells that are proliferating at the time of collection 1.
+Another method used to analyze proliferation is to measure the number of nuclear proteins, including Ki67 (not detected in resting cells) and proliferating cell nuclear antigen (PCNA), which are present in high concentrations during the M, G2, and S phases of mitosis.
+Here immunofluorescence, immunohistochemistry, or western blotting are used, but these data sets are difficult to quantify and only reveal cells that are proliferating at the time of collection1.

 Other techniques to assess cellular proliferation involve the use of dyes.
 For instance, carboxyfluorescein diacetate succinimidyl ester (CFDA-SE) is a non-fluorescent, cell-permeable dye that can be cleaved by intracellular esterases into CFSE to emit green fluorescence3.
 This compound is used for labeling the cells, so, with each cell division, fluorescence decreases4.
 Traditionally, CFSE incorporation has been measured using fluorescence-activated cellular sorting (FACS), but fluorescence can only be monitored for up to 8 divisions before the signal decreases to background levels4.
 In addition to CFSE staining, cellular fluorescent staining using flow cytometry can be performed using other dyes, such as propidium iodide (PI), which is used to detect dead cells and intercalates into DNA2.
 However, PI staining requires nuclease treatment, since the dye cannot differentiate between DNA and RNA5.

 The proliferation assays described in the above are all endpoint assays and only assess the cells proliferating at the time of collection.
 Since live-cell imaging does not require fixation or permeabilization7, utilizing live-cell imaging in combination with the aforementioned proliferation assays can enable researchers to pinpoint the exact timing required for cells to reach the target confluency for experimentation, reducing the time required for optimization.